When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 Imagine a fire hydrant with a single hose attached to it.
 With only one hose connected, the hydrant is able to provide adequate water pressure.
 Now, what happens if we attach ten hoses to the hydrant?

 The limited water pressure is spread over ten hoses, which means each individual hose has less water pressure to get the job done.
-In this analogy, the fire hydrant is the CPU, and the hoses are PHP workers.
+In this analogy, the fire hydrant is the CPU, and the hoses are PHP threads.

 Let’s go back to the fire hydrant analogy for just a moment.